I-NERGY/DeepTSF/README.md

     * The day of the week
     * The week of the year
     * Whether its a holiday or not

+* ```convert_to_local_tz``` (default false), whether to convert to local time. ??????If we have a multiple time series file, ID column is considered as the country to transform each time series' time to.
+If this is not a country code, then country argument is used.

+* ```min_non_nan_interval``` (default 24), if after imputation there exist continuous intervals of non nan values that are smaller than min_non_nan_interval hours, these intervals are all replaced by nan values

+TODO: Check oti ontws einai country code kai oxi country
+* ```country``` (default PT), the country code this dataset belongs to

+* ```std_dev``` (default 4.5), argument of the outlier detection method.
+It is the number to be multiplied with the standard deviation of each 1 month period of the dataframe.
+The result is then used as a cut-off value.

+* ```max_thr``` (default -1), argument of the imputation method.
+If there is a consecutive subseries of NaNs longer than max_thr, then it is not imputed and returned with NaN values.
+If it is -1, every value will be imputed regardless of how long the consecutive subseries of NaNs it belongs to is.

+TODO More about methods here
+* ```a``` (default 0.3), argument of the imputation method.
+It is the weight that shows how quickly simple interpolation's weight decreases as the distacne to the nearest non NaN value increases.

+TODO Why 0.000694?
+* ```wncutoff``` (default 0.000694), argument of the imputation method.
+Historical data will only take into account dates that have at most wncutoff distance from the current null value's WN (Week Number).

+* ```ycutoff``` (default 3), argument of the imputation method.
+Historical data will only take into account dates that have at most ycutoff distance from the current null value's year.

+* ```ydcutoff``` (default 30), argument of the imputation method.
+Historical data will only take into account dates that have at most ydcutoff distance from the current null value's yearday.

+* ```l_interpolation``` (default false), whether to only use linear interpolation, or use the imputation method described above

+* ```rmv_outliers``` (default true), whether to remove outliers or not

+## Training and validation

+### Description of this step

+After the pre-processing stage, the data is scaled using min-max scaling, and is split into training, validation, and testing data sets.
+Then, the training of the model begins using only the training data set.
+The currently supported models are N-BEATS , Transformer, NHiTS, temporal convolutional networks, (block) recurrent neural networks, temporal fusion transformers, LightGBM, random forest, and seasonal naive.
+The latter can serve as an effective baseline depending on the seasonality of the time series.

+ Hyperparameter optimization can be also triggered using the Optuna library.
+DeepTSF supports both exhaustive and Tree-Structured Parzen Estimator-based hyperparameter search.
+The first method tests all possible combinations of the tested hyperparameters, while the second one uses probabilistic methods to explore the combinations that result to optimal values of the user-defined loss function.
+Ultimately, a method based on functional analysis of variance (fANOVA) and random forests, is used to calculate the importance of each hyperparameter during optimization.

+### Parameters of the pipeline

 * ```darts_model``` (default RNN), the base architecture of the model to be trained.
 The possible options are:
     * NBEATS